How do I get into the Honors Residential Academic Program (Honors RAP)?

 Am I guaranteed an Honors RAP class while I am in Honors RAP?

-- Everyone who is accepted into Honors RAP will be offered a class in the Fall semester, most likely one of your top three choices.
+- Everyone who is accepted into the Honors RAP will be offered a class in the Fall semester, most likely one of your four preferences.
 Typically this pattern continues in the Spring semester, though occasionally in the Spring semester a few students are unable to find an Honors RAP class that suits their needs.
-The expectation, however, is that you will work with us to find an appropriate class schedule.
+The expectation however is that you will work with the Faculty Director or Program Coordinator to find an appropriate class schedule.

 Where will my Honors RAP class be held?